Baden-Powell Trail: Identifying the trail

 A signpost on the Baden Powell Trail.

 The trail is marked with bright orange triangular tags that are attached to trees alongside the trail and some blue directional signage.
 In addition, regular signposts indicate directions and provide distance measurements.
 A number of stairways and bridges are installed along the trail to make it passable in steep, difficult, or dangerous terrain.
 However, the trail surface is not completely clear; there are many obstacles such as exposed roots, large rocks, and massive mud puddles.
 Some sections of the trail are especially steep and can feel somewhat exposed.

 Construction

 The trail was constructed in 1971 to celebrate the 100th anniversary of British Columbia's entry into Canada as a province.
 The project was initiated by the Boy Scouts and Girl Guides organizations of B.C. and much of the work of building it was done by their young members.

 Events

-Every year, an extremely demanding cross-country trail running race known as the Knee Knackering North Shore Trail Run (or Knee Knacker) is conducted along the full length of the Baden-Powell Trail.
+Every year, a challenging cross-country trail running race known as the Knee Knackering North Shore Trail Run (or Knee Knacker) is conducted along the full length of the Baden-Powell Trail.